AIMET model quantization

-Models are generally trained on floating-point hardware like CPUs and GPUs.
-However, when these trained models are run on quantized hardware that support fixed-precision operations, model parameters are converted from floating-point precision to fixed precision.
-As an example, when running on hardware that supports 8-bit integer operations, the floating point parameters in the trained model need to be converted to 8-bit integers.
-It is observed that for some models, running on an 8-bit fixed-precision runtime introduces a loss in accuracy due to noise added from the use of fixed precision parameters and fixed precision operations.
+Models are trained on floating-point hardware like CPUs and GPUs.
+However, when you run these models on quantized hardware with fixed-precision operations, the model parameters must be fixed-precision.
+For example, when running on hardware that supports 8-bit integer operations, the floating point parameters in the trained model need to be converted to 8-bit integers.

 ../_images/quant_use_case_1.PNG

-2. Post-Training Quantization (PTQ): PTQ techniques attempt to make a model more quantization friendly without requiring model re-training/fine-tuning.
-PTQ (as opposed to fine-tuning) is recommended as a first step in a quantization workflow due to the following advantages:
+PTQ techniques make a model more quantization-friendly without requiring model retraining or fine-tuning.
+PTQ is recommended as a first step in a quantization workflow because:

-• No need for the original training pipeline; an evaluation pipeline is sufficient
+• PTQ does not require the original training pipeline; an evaluation pipeline is sufficient

-• Only requires a small unlabeled dataset for calibration (can even be data-free in some scenarios)
+• PTQ requires only a small, unlabeled dataset for calibration

 ../_images/quant_use_case_3.PNG